Superconductor Docs

 Environment snapshotsYes⚠️ Auto-cached containers (12h)

-Guided code reviewAI-powered✅ @codex review on PRs
+Guided code reviewAI-powered✅ Yes

 BenchmarkingYes (beta)❌ No

-MobileNative iOS, PWA Android⚠️ ChatGPT iOS app
+MobileNative iOS, PWA Android⚠️ ChatGPT iOS app, web on Android

 Parallel agents✅ Unlimited⚠️ Multiple threads